infrahq/infra/docs/configuration.md

           - cluster-BBB
 ```

-Then, apply it to the Infra registry:
+Then, apply it to the Infra Registry:

 ```
-helm upgrade infra infrahq/infra --set-file config=./infra.yaml --recreate-pods
+helm upgrade infra-registry infrahq/registry --set-file config=./infra.yaml
 ```

 ## Full Example